kerberos-io/documentation/content/vault/first-things-first/index.md

 ## Open API

 All Kerberos products ship with Swagger APIs, which can be used to communicate with, configure and start specific actions of the related solution.
-Simply type `/swagger/index.html` after the `api` url, and a Swagger UI will be shown.
+Simply type `/swagger/index.html` at the end of the url, and a Swagger UI will be shown.
 There is no need to explain the different APIs, use the Swagger and see what is available.

 {{< figure src="open-api.png" alt="All capabilities of Kerberos Vault are documented through swagger API's." caption="All capabilities of Kerberos Vault are documented through swagger API's" class="stretch">}}